rikwatson/notes/blockly.md

 </xml>
  ```

- [Dynamic](https://developers.google.com/blockly/guides/configure/web/toolbox#dynamic_categories) toolbox entrcategoriesies are also supported (Which are calculated everytime the specified category is opened)
+ [Dynamic](https://developers.google.com/blockly/guides/configure/web/toolbox#dynamic_categories) toolbox categories are also supported (Which are calculated everytime the specified category is opened) or via `workspace.updateToolbox(newTree)`

 ## Notes for developers